trustgraph-ai/trustgraph/docs/tech-specs/query-time-provenance.md

 }
 ```

+## Design Decisions

+### Provenance Node Identity: IRIs with UUIDs

+Provenance nodes use IRIs containing UUIDs, consistent with the RDF-style knowledge graph:
+- Format: `urn:trustgraph:prov:{uuid}`
+- Globally unique, persistent across sessions
+- Can be dereferenced to retrieve full node data

+### Storage Segregation: Separate Collection

+Provenance is stored in a separate collection within the knowledge graph infrastructure.
+This allows:
+- Distinct retrieval patterns for provenance vs. data
+- Independent scaling/retention policies
+- Clear separation of concerns

+### Client Protocol: Extended AgentResponse

+Provenance events extend `AgentResponse` with `chunk_type: "provenance"`.
+Events are lightweight, containing only IRI references to provenance nodes created/modified in the step.

+### Retrieval Granularity: Flexible, Multiple Objects Per Step

+A single agent step can create multiple provenance objects.
+The provenance event references all objects created or modified.
+This handles cases like:
+- Retrieval returning multiple facts (each gets a provenance node)
+- Tool invocation creating both an invocation node and result nodes

+### Graph Structure: True DAG

+The provenance structure is a DAG (not a tree):
+- A provenance node can have multiple parents (e.g., reasoning combines facts A and B)
+- Extraction-time nodes can be referenced by multiple query-time sessions
+- Enables proper modeling of how conclusions derive from multiple sources

+### Linking to Extraction Provenance: Direct IRI Reference

+Query-time provenance references extraction-time provenance via direct IRI links in the `source_refs` field.
+No separate linking mechanism needed.

 ## Open Questions

+### Provenance Retrieval API

+Base layer uses the existing knowledge graph API to query the provenance collection.
+A higher-level service may be added to provide convenience methods.
+Details TBD during implementation.

-### Provenance Node Identity
+### Provenance Node Granularity

-How are provenance nodes identified across sessions?
-- UUID per node?
+Placeholder to explore: What level of detail should different node types capture?
+- Should `reasoning` nodes include the full LLM prompt, or just a summary?
-- Content-addressable (hash of content)?
+- How much of tool input/output to store?
-- Hierarchical (session-id/step-number)?

-### Graph vs Tree

-The provenance structure is described as a DAG:
-- Can a provenance node have multiple parents? (e.g., reasoning step combines multiple facts)
-- Can the same extraction-time node be referenced by multiple query-time sessions?

-### Retrieval Granularity

-When the agent retrieves facts:
-- One provenance node per retrieval call?
-- One provenance node per fact retrieved?
-- Both (retrieval node with child fact nodes)?

-### Storage Segregation

-How is provenance segregated in the knowledge graph?
-- Separate named graph?
-- Prefix on node IRIs?
-- Separate collection?
+- Trade-offs between completeness and storage/performance

-### Linking to Extraction Provenance
+### Provenance Retention

-How does query-time provenance reference extraction-time provenance?
-- Direct IRI reference?
-- Separate linking mechanism?

-### Client Protocol

-How do provenance events reach the client?
-- Extension to existing AgentResponse?
+TBD - retention policy to be determined:
-- Separate Pulsar topic?
+- Indefinitely?
-- Separate field in response envelope?
+- Tied to session retention?
+- Configurable per collection?

 ## Implementation Considerations